 DIT Hothouse has a number of innovative companies on the New Frontiers programme currently seeking investment.

-If you are interested in examining investment opportunities with current innovative New Frontiers programme participants, please see latest opportunities.
+If you are interested in examining investment opportunities with current innovative New Frontiers programme participants, please have a browse through our New Frontiers investment opportunities.

 Who do I contact within DIT Hothouse if I am looking for an investment opportunity?

 For a DIT spin-out technology, a DIT Hothouse Licensing Executive, and for a start-up company, the DIT Hothouse Incubation Centre Manager.

 To invest in a DIT spin-out technology, contact the relevant DIT Hothouse Licensing Executive in the category you interested in or contact DIT Hothouse at T: 01 402 7179.

 To invest in a startup company, contact the DIT Hothouse Incubator.

 What are the eligibility criteria for applying for New Frontiers?